-Part VII-B, Statements Regarding Activities for Which Form 4720 May Be Required, Line 5: Some grant payments to other than public charities or to certain foreign organizations may require further disclosure, such as expenditure responsibility statements.
+Part VII-B, Statements Regarding Activities for Which Form 4720 May Be Required, Line 5a: Some grant payments other than to public charities or to certain foreign organizations may require further disclosure, such as expenditure responsibility statements.
 Often we find these disclosures missing.